 What happens to my deposit on closing?

 The deposit is applied to the final purchase price on the closing of the transaction.
-As part of the closing transactions the deposit funds are transferred from the listing brokerage to the seller minus commissions.
+As part of the closing transactions, the deposit funds are transferred from the listing brokerage to the seller minus commissions.

-What happens if I can’t close?
+What happens if I can’t close the transaction?

 You might also like these posts